-SO SHIRE also conduct regular private and public beach clean-ups, in which they collect and document the large quantities of plastic rubbish that pollute our beaches and waterways.
+SO SHIRE conduct regular private and public beach clean-ups, collecting and documenting the large quantities of plastic rubbish that pollute our beaches and waterways.
 In Australia, approximately 130,000 tonnes of plastic end up in the ocean each year.

 One recent project is collecting cotton tip bud data – a cotton bud census of greater Sydney sites, tracking how frequently and how they are washing up in Southern Sydney sites, in order to formulate a source reduction plan ( i.e. where they are coming from).

 Sites we are hoping to cover include beaches across the Shire, in the Royal National Park and Illawarra.
 Rivers, parks, streets, catchments… all sites count to help us understand the source!
 The aim is to log the results as a separate item on the Australian Marine Debris database.